 - 4. In the context of renewed corporate emphasis on providing evidence and accountability for results, WFP has committed to increase evaluation coverage of operations and mandated OEV to commission 12 Operations Evaluations (OpEvs) in 2013; 24 in 2014 and up to 30 in 2015. - 5.
 Operations to be evaluated are selected based on utility and risk criteria.
-From a shortlist of operations meeting these criteria prepared by OEV, the Regional Bureau (RB) has selected, in consultation with the Country Office (CO) the Malawi Country Programme (CP 200287) for an independent evaluation.
-In particular, the mid-term evaluation has been timed to ensure that findings can feed into future decisions on programme implementation and design.
+From a shortlist of operations meeting these criteria prepared by OEV, the Regional Bureau (RB) has selected, in consultation with the Country Office (CO) CP200157 for an independent evaluation.
+In particular, the evaluation has been timed to ensure that findings can feed into future decisions on programme implementation and design. - 6.
+This evaluation will feed into a planned Budget Revision (BR) for the Country Programme what will go to the Executive Board in November 2014.
+The BR also foresees an extension in time until end of 2016 to align with the Zambian National Development Plan and UNDAF which have been extended by one year until 2016.